anton-k/haskell-wushu-panda/01-pomodoro/README.md

 ![Pomodoro pic](https://github.com/anton-k/haskell-wushu-panda/blob/main/img/pomodoro-2.png)

-as we are wushu pandas we are happy to be always on time and exercise regularly.
+As we are wushu pandas we are happy to be always on time and exercise regularly.
 Pomodoro technique is a key to our mastery.
 In this chapter we will build a pomodoro timer and learn handful of tricks.
 We are going to learn how to: